bepaald/signalbackup-tools/README.md

 </details>
 </ul>

 - `--removedoubles <ms>` Removes doubled messages from a backup file.
 The supplied argument `ms` is optional (default 0) and sets the maximum number of milliseconds the timestamps of two messages can be apart and still be considered potential doubles.
 Note, in any somewhat recent backups true doubles (with a timestamp difference of 0) are not possible, as the database does not allow the insertion of messages in the same thread, from the same recipient with the same timestamp.
 This function also considers the message body and number of attachments when determining if a message is doubled.
-Could be useful after having merged older, overlapping backups or imported overlapping data from Signal Desktop without using the `--limittodates/--autolimitdates` option, and no possibility to redo the process. _This function is experimental but has been used successfully at least once._
+Could be useful after having merged older, overlapping backups or imported overlapping data from Signal Desktop without using the `--limittodates/--autolimitdates` option, and no possibility to redo the process. _This function is experimental, but has been used successfully at least once._
+- `--mergerecipients <OLDNUMBER> <NEWNUMBER>` Can be used to change a contacts' number (for example when they get a new phone resulting in the conversation being split in two).
+Messages from OLDNUMBER are changed so they appear as coming from NEWNUMBER, and the threads are merged.

 **<span id="advanced">Advanced options</span>**